 3) Advanced network monitoring tools

 For enterprise phone systems, you might already have access to robust network diagnostics tools.
-These tools monitor all inbound and outbound traffic at the router level.
-They analyze all kinds of traffic from different endpoints, including SIP.
+These tools monitor all inbound and outbound traffic at the router level and analyze traffic from different endpoints, including SIP.

 These alert you to high jitter, packet loss, and real-time metrics to troubleshoot.
 Plus, you can hold vendors accountable with Service Level Agreement (SLA) monitoring.